-Giving complete and proper advice is impossible to do without knowledge, time together and proven system for flushing our all issues that may be relevant to the advice given.
+Giving complete and proper advice is impossible to do without knowledge, time together and using a proven system for flushing out all issues that may be relevant to the advice given.

 A good fit?

-Is your lawyer competent to advise you and is interested, enthusiastic and sufficiently knowledgeable?
+Is your lawyer competent to advise you and are they interested, enthusiastic, and sufficiently knowledgeable?

-Will the advice they provide you, be something which sets up your case with the best possible foundation so that it would be ultimately successful in achieving your goals?
+Will the advice they provide you be something that sets up your case with the best possible foundation so that it would be ultimately successful in achieving your goals?

-The question is not just about your circumstances but whether or not your immigration lawyer has the knowledge and experience to deal with your circumstances.
+The question is not just about your circumstances, but whether or not your immigration lawyer has the knowledge and experience necessary to deal with your circumstances.

 To that end, you will need to share your circumstances with your immigration lawyer.
 It’s a good idea to ask your immigration lawyer for a written summary of what they understand your circumstances to be.

-What you would expect when you meet with me is that I would give you a summary document which explains my understanding of your situation.
+What you would expect when you meet with me is to be given a summary document explaining my understanding of your situation.

-A good immigration lawyer will give you your options and what your best choice amongst all the options you may have.
+A good immigration lawyer will give you your options and explain your best choice among all the options you may have.

-The Top immigration lawyers will also give you an indication of prospects for success as well as a fixed price to assist you with certain carefully defined items of work.
+The top immigration lawyers will also give you an honest indication of prospects for success, as well as a fixed price to assist you with certain carefully defined items of work.

 An agreement to do work